santhosh1a32/SmartApp/readme.txt

-you can download the code from git :
+you can download the code.
+Below link is the git url.

 git@github.com:santhosh1a32/SmartApp.git